-This is the Swiss Government’s 2nd consecutive term on the Board of Directors.
+This is Mr. Chenais’ 2nd consecutive term on the Board of Directors.

-Representing Government of the United States of America
+Representing the Government of the United States of America

-This is the US Government’s 2nd consecutive term on the Board of Directors.
+This is Ms. Benda’s first term on the Board of Directors.

 Ms. Anthoine was elected to serve a first 3-year term as a Board Director in October 2020.

-Mr. Mayne was elected to serve a first 3-year term as a Board Director at the Annual General Assembly in September 2016.
+Mr. Amoyaw was elected to serve a first 3-year term as a Board Director in December 2022.

-Mr. Hornus was elected to serve a first 3-year term as a Board Director at the Annual General Assembly in November 2019.
+Mr. Kennedy was elected to serve a first 3-year term as a Board Director in December 2022.

 Representing the Americas